 Many users have backed up to external hard drive.
 While plugging off and plugging in, the drive letter might change, leading to unrecognizable location path.
 If the VSS snapshot associated with the previous backup of the source volume was deleted, then WSB will have a problem reading the last backup, resulting in a full backup being created instead of incremental backup.

 This situation often happens when the diff area where the shadow copy was located was reset when there was no enough space.
 If you change the file system of one volume included in the backup form NTFS to ReFS, it will do a full backup or cause the backup failed.

 As the circumstances mentioned above, WSB will do a full backup even if you are certainly sure that the scheduled backup was set to incremental backup.
-If you want better experience with incremental backup, you can use third party server incremental backup software.
+If you want a better experience with incremental backup, you can use third-party server incremental backup software.

 2. Under Backup tab, select “System Backup”.
 You can also choose “Disk Backup”, “Partition Backup”, or “File Backup” based on your needs.
 System Backup is quite simple because it will include the needed files for a system restore by itself.

-4. Click “Schedule” to dececide when to run backup, and then click the “Advanced” tab to run Full/Differential/Incremental backup as you wish.
-The Incremental backup is the default setting.
+4. Click “Schedule” to decide when to run the backup, and then click the “Advanced” tab to run Full/Differential/Incremental backup as you wish.
+The Incremental Backup is the default setting.